Early Years Practice

 One of the great things about working in the early years is that every day we welcome families and staff from all walks of life.
 Our community is made up of many different cultures, religions, backgrounds, and family units; giving us all the opportunity to experience, learn about, celebrate and appreciate the wonderfully diverse world we live in.

-Celebrating diversity in early years is especially important as it introduces cultures and customs that children may not have been exposed to yet.
+Celebrating diversity is especially important as it introduces cultures and customs that children may not have been exposed to yet.
 Taking time to help children understand similarities and differences from their early years is crucial and has a direct impact on the opinions they will form throughout life.

 Benefits of diversity and inclusion in the early years